TFdream/mango/README.md

 * Supports oneway, synchronous or asynchronous invoking.
 * Easy integrated with Spring Framework 4.x.

+## Requirements
+The minimum requirements to run the quick start are:
+* JDK 1.7 or above
+* A java-based project management software like [Maven](https://maven.apache.org/) or [Gradle](http://gradle.org/)

 ## Quick Start

 ### 1. Synchronous calls